 Login to WordPress>>Go to WooCommerce Settings>>Advanced>>REST API>>Add Key>>Click on Generate API Key>>From here seller will get the API Key as well as the Secret key.

-Coming back to the Multivendor App again, Seller can now map admin’s product Categories & Tags with his/her own WooCommerce categories & product types.
+Coming back to the Multivendor App again, Seller can now map admin’s product Categories & Tags with his/her own WooCommerce categories & product tags.

 From this section, Seller will map admin’s pre-defined store collections with seller’s WooCommerce Collection.